DeepLabCut/DeepLabCut/_sources/README.md

 :purple_heart: We have a **real-time** package available! http://DLClive.deeplabcut.org

+- June 2024: Our second DLC paper ['Using DeepLabCut for 3D markerless pose estimation across species and behaviors'](https://www.nature.com/articles/s41596-019-0176-0) in Nature Protocols has surpassed 1,000 Google Scholar citations!
+- May 2024: DeepLabCut was featured in Nature: ['DeepLabCut: the motion-tracking tool that went viral'](https://www.nature.com/articles/d41586-024-01474-x)
 - January 2024: Our original paper ['DeepLabCut: markerless pose estimation of user-defined body parts with deep learning'](https://www.nature.com/articles/s41593-018-0209-y) in Nature Neuroscience has surpassed 3,000 Google Scholar citations!
 - December 2023: DeepLabCut hit 600,000 downloads!
 - October 2023: DeepLabCut celebrates a milestone with 4,000 🌟 in Github!